RanvierMUD/ranviermud/docs/extending/classes.md

 };
 ```

-That's it, not much to classes by default.
+That's it, by default there is not much to making a class.
 Do what you want with them, get creative.
 Make a classless MUD or make
 sub-classes, it's all up to you.

 ## Skills/Spells

-Skills and Spells both are defined as skills.
+Skills and Spells both are defined as Skills (see `src/Skill.js`).
 Spells are just skills with a different `type`.
 In this guide
 we'll implement 1 active skill and 1 passive skill to see a demo.
 You can see more complex examples abilities including
 heals, DoTs (damage over time), and defensive abilities in the `ranvier-classes` bundle.